The Center for Whole Psychiatry + Brain Recovery and OCD

 By treating the infections and eliminating the food allergies, while repairing the gut, we reduced the inflammation in the brain.
 Combining much needed nutrients, one supplement for OCD (Inositol), and one hormone with a behavioral therapy (exposure and response prevention), this young woman has been “95%” well for nearly three years without any medication.

-This is the Whole Psychiatry and Brain Recovery Center approach to OCD, and it works quite well.
+This is the The Center for Whole Psychiatry + Brain Recovery approach to OCD, and it works quite well.
 It is significant because the standard approach to OCD (medication and exposure and response prevention therapy) leaves many individuals only partially treated and with short and long term side effects, and metabolic consequences that affect long term health (diabetes, osteoporosis, metabolic syndrome).

 The links between the immune system and OCD are many.
 One important link, which goes beyond the very specific PANDAS syndrome, is the fact that infection or inflammation anywhere in the body causes changes in the brain’s ability to make serotonin.
 In this scenario, cytokines (hormones of the immune system) activate an enzyme (IDO) in the brain, which takes tryptophan, and instead of making serotonin from it, makes something called kyneurenin and quinolinic acid.
 These cause increases in dopamine (as serotonin goes down, dopamine goes up, which increases tics and stereotypical behaviors) and activation of excitatory pathways (NMDA/glutamate) leading to anxiety.
 Thus the immune inflammatory pathways are critical pathways in the genesis of the OCD.